primefaces-extensions/resources-optimizer-maven-plugin/README.md

 resources-optimizer-maven-plugin
 ================================

-Maven plugin to compress and merge web resources
+Maven plugin for web resource optimization (compressing, merging, data-uri and source map generation, and more).
 See [Wiki][Wiki] for more details.

 [Wiki]: https://github.com/primefaces-extensions/primefaces-extensions.github.com/wiki/Maven-plugin-for-web-resource-optimization